bahrus/d-fine/README.md

 ## Template Dependency Injection

-Instead of specifying that the template should come from the previous sibling, the property/attribute "from" allows us to specify a host property name or id within the shadowDOM realm where the template is defined.
+Instead of specifying that the template should come from the pr-vious sibling, the property/attribute "from" allows us to specify a host property name or id within the shadowDOM realm where the template is defined.
 The host property name takes precedence.

-A web component can thus define a default template within the ShadowDOM markup, but allow extending web components to define alternative templates, by defining properties with the same name, and assigning a template to those properties.
+A web component can thus define a d-fault template within the ShadowDOM markup, but allow extending web components to d-fine alternative templates, by d-fining properties with the same name, and assigning a template to those properties.

 ## Installation